 Okay: Increased productivity by discovering and sharing new techniques.

-Excellent: Increased productivity by 20% through becoming a subject matter expert of a new automated tracking tool and sharing it with the team.
+Excellent: Increased productivity by 20% by becoming a subject matter expert on a new automated tracking tool and sharing it with the team.

 Find out if your resume shows leadership